Health officials say 12th coronavirus case in Mercer the result of community spread of the virus

 BLUEFIELD — Health officials identified a new coronavirus case Tuesday in Mercer County, and it is a result of community spread of the COVID-19 virus.

-As of Tuesday morning, the number of confirmed COVID-19 cases in Mercer County increased to 12.
-That’s up from 11 on Monday.
+That brings the total number of confirmed COVID-19 cases in Mercer County to 12.
 The new case in Mercer County is the result of community transmission of the virus, according to Matthew Bragg, sanitarian for the Mercer County Health Department.

 Bragg said contact tracing on the new case has been completed.

-“All contacts have been identified, contacted, and instructed to self-isolate,” Bragg said.
+“All contacts have been identified, contacted, and instructed to self-isolate,” Bragg said Tuesday in his daily COVID-19 update.

 Of those 178 individuals, 172 have been released from isolation.